Supreme Court won't sidetrack plans for natural gas pipeline - WTMJ

 Associated Press

-WASHINGTON (AP) — The Supreme Court sided Tuesday with a pipeline company in a dispute with New Jersey over land the company needs for a natural gas pipeline.
+WASHINGTON (AP) — The Supreme Court dealt a blow to New Jersey and other states seeking a way to oppose pipelines running through their land, siding with a pipeline company Tuesday in a dispute over New Jersey land needed for a natural gas pipeline.

+Both liberal and conservative justices joined to rule 5-4 for the PennEast Pipeline Co.
+The ruling says that companies building interstate pipelines, once their projects have been given the greenlight by the Federal Energy Regulatory Commission, can obtain the land they need even in the face of state opposition.

+Both the Trump and Biden administrations had supported PennEast.
+Nineteen states had urged the Supreme Court to rule the other way and side with New Jersey.

 The company ultimately took New Jersey to court to acquire state-controlled land for its project.
-PennEast argued the commission’s greenlighting of its project allowed it to take New Jersey to court and to use eminent domain to acquire state-controlled properties.
+PennEast argued the commission’s greenlighting of its project allowed it to use eminent domain to acquire state-controlled properties.
 The Supreme Court agreed.

+Justice Amy Coney Barrett wrote in a dissent that the majority’s view that states had surrendered their immunity by ratifying the Constitution has “no textual, structural, or historical support.”
+She was joined by fellow conservative justices Clarence Thomas and Neil Gorsuch and liberal Justice Elena Kagan.

 The decision from the high court doesn’t end litigation over the pipeline.
-A separate challenge to the pipeline involving New Jersey is pending in a federal appeals court in Washington.
+A separate challenge involving New Jersey is pending in a federal appeals court in Washington.

-During arguments in the case in April, a lawyer for the PennEast Pipeline Co. acknowledged that if the company had lost at the Supreme Court, the 120-mile pipeline would “not be built at least in anything like its current configuration.”
+In a statement, New Jersey Attorney General Gurbir S. Grewal promised that the decision “is not the end of the road in our fight against the PennEast pipeline.”

+“We still have other, ongoing legal challenges to this proposed pipeline, which is unnecessary and would be destructive to New Jersey lands,” Grewal said, urging “the federal government to take another look at this harmful proposal.”

 The case is PennEast Pipeline Co. v.
 New Jersey, 19-1039.